swiftlang/swift-evolution/proposals/0431-isolated-any-functions.md

 and we think Swift is relatively unlikely to ever add such a feature as `@isolated(to:)`.

-Fortunately, is is unlikely to be necessary.
+Fortunately, it is unlikely to be necessary.
 We believe that `@isolated(any)` function types are superior from a usability perspective for all the dominant patterns of higher-order APIs.
 The main thing that `@isolated(to:)` can express in an API signature that `@isolated(any)`